 What does it mean to be Authentic?

-It build your identify and image into something influential
+It builds your identity and image into something influential

 It gives substance to your business